 This is a guide to the beautiful town Imlil in the Atlas mountains of Morocco.
-This guide contains detailed information on all the day hikes near Imlil and how to hike to Mount Toubkal with a guide.
+This guide contains detailed information on all the day hikes near Imlil and about hiking Mount Toubkal with a guide.

 I looked in front of me and all I could see was an endless chain of craggy snow-covered mountain peaks.
 The air felt thin.
 Breathing was becoming difficult, almost painful.

 The last time I had done some serious hiking was in Kyrgyzstan when I hiked up to the glacier lake Ala-Kul.
 I thought I was ready for bigger hikes in Morocco after walking around the Todra gorges and hiking up to the Akchour waterfalls.

 I thought I was ready to hike Mount Toubkal, the highest peak in North Africa, standing tall at a whopping 4100 meters above sea level.
 I wasn’t.
 My whole body was aching.

 My legs were shaking.
 I felt desperately unprepared and unequipped.
 The crampons that were supposed to give me a steady grip on the ice-covered slope of the mountain had just broken and I was slipping backward.

 The slope towards the summit was quite steep and I was slipping backward…

 As much as I didn’t feel ready when I hiked up the trail to reach this majestic Moroccan mountain, I felt exhilarated.
 In every direction I looked, I could see some of the most pristine landscapes I had ever witnessed.

 A lot of online blogs say that mount Toubkal is one of the easiest summits in the 4000 meters range.
 Don’t be fooled.
 Mount Toubkal is a non-technical hike, meaning that you don’t need a rope and some dangerous maneuvers to reach the top.
 But it isn’t an easy hike, especially not in winter.